Parag200/InClassAssignment2/README.md

 The grass is just 5 planes in different sizes combined with a grass material.
 These planes were placed above the moving water to replicate the island image in the rubric.
 The blue water texture was a dark blue to also replicate the image from the rubric, the choosing of the pirtate ship was also chosen to look like the ship in the image from the rubric.

+A material was made and a surface shader was appiled onto it, this material was then placed onto the water plane.
 For the wave, a Shader was appiled on to a 3D plane.
 Here we are using 5 properties, TintColor for color that tints the suface, MainTex for inputting a texture, Freq that controls the frequency of the waves, Speed that controls how fast the waves move and Amp that controls the amplitude of the waves.
 Setting t as the speed * _Time allowing for the wave to change over a duration of time, using hte sine equation to get the waveHeight.
 This results in pulling the wave up or down using time, vertex.x, freq, and amp.
 We then set the vertex value to the current value which is then normalized as time goes by.
 The Freq, Speed and Amp were all chnaged to fit a more gentle wave motion as the based settings had the plane moving in a unrealistic way of how water would move.

 To give the moving water more of a realistic feel, I added in the overlay shader code with the wave code, allowing a harmony to be made with the moving water X and Y, as well as the waves going up and down.
 The final part for the water and water foam to show was to comment out float4 c = tex2D(_MainTex, IN.uv_MainTex); and o.Albedo = c * IN.vertColor.rgb;